Save the Date!

 Don't miss the chance to showcase your work!

 Presenting research findings in a professional and academic setting provides an invaluable experience that will benefit students in and outside of the classroom long after graduation.
 Students who present in the spring semester will also be entered for a chance to win an award!
 Graduate students interested in participating in the symposium should complete the short Electronic Abstract Submission Form.
 The abstract should be no more than 250 words.
 The deadline to submit your abstract for Spring 2018 is March 30, 2018.
 If you have any questions, please e-mail the Assistant Director, Jessica Grullon, at email@example.com.

 For guidance on how to create a poster or helpful tips for preparing an effective presentation, please visit the following North Carolina State University's websites:

-Congratulations to the winners of the Spring 2017 Graduate Research Symposium Competition!
+Congratulations to the winners of the Spring 2018 Symposium Competition!

 Highlights of Past Symposia

 You can view more highlights of our Graduate Research Symposia by clicking here.